wyan170/Phase2_project/data-science/2. Machine Learning Project/README.md

 ## Objectives

 - Explore and analyze the relationship between weather variables.
-- Train and evaluate a model to predicts `MaxTemp`
+- Train and evaluate a model to predicts `MinTemp`

 ## Submission